swilder0123/aksworkshop/_entries/03-03_storage-file-share.md

 SMB dates back to the 1980's, but was rearchitected (since Windows 2000) to operate on TCP/IP (Direct-host SMB) over port 445/tcp/udp.
 No other ports are required for SMB itself, although some Windows processes may require other common ports, like Kerberos, LDAP, SSL/TLS, and the RPC endpoint mapper (135/tcp).

-> NetBIOS
+> #### About NetBIOS
 > Don't confuse NetBIOS with SMB, RPC, or any other legacy networking interface.

 > NetBIOS is a legacy (largely extinct) interface for network applications.
 It was largely removed as a OS dependency in Windows Server 2000, although applications continued to depend on it throughout the early 2000's.
 WINS was a distributed network service to allow NetBIOS name announcements to be broadcast across TCP subnets.

 > NetBIOS over TCP/IP (NBT) ports should never be opened to enable file service traffic, and NBT should be disabled on all systems by default.
-> WINS should be disabled and never used in any cloud networking context.
+WINS should be disabled and never used in any cloud networking context.

 #### SMB Authentication